Incident footage and investigation recommendations

 Recommendation 51 (status: complete)

-The Review recommends that ESU investigations of alleged staff misconduct by young people should include, where possible, an interview with the complainant in the company of a complainant's preferred support person.
+The Review recommends that ESU investigations of alleged staff misconduct by youths should include, where possible, an interview with the complainant in the company of a complainant's preferred support person.
 (16.R1)

 The Ethical standards unit follows this practice where possible.
-If the young person has been released from custody and does not respond to a request for interview, the unit can only use the available evidence to conduct its investigation.
+If the youth has been released from custody and does not respond to a request for interview, the unit can only use the available evidence to conduct its investigation.

 Recommendation 53 (status: complete)